 Discover the Depot

 Depot Boijmans Van Beuningen is the first art storage facility in the world that offers access to a museum’s complete collection.
-The Depot has a different dynamic to that of the museum: there are no exhibitions, but you can browse amongst 151,000 artworks, alone or with a guide, and get behind-the-scenes glimpses of - among other things - conservation and restoration.Plan your visit
+The Depot has a different dynamic to that of the museum: there are no exhibitions, but you can wander through the building, surrounded by 151,000 artworks, alone or with a guide, and get behind-the-scenes glimpses of - among other things - conservation and restoration.Plan your visit

 Every day we also welcome visitors in all the Depot’s storage and working areas.
 Would you like to participate and see the entire collection up close?
 Reserve a place for free at the start of your visit.
 Please note that capacity is limited.
 If you want more information, ask a member of the Depot’s staff in the entrance area.Plan your visit

 The Depot has a (literally) glistening exterior and a spectacular interior.
 Another special experience awaits visitors who take the express lift to the sixth floor.
 The Depot’s roof not only provides a spectacular panoramic view of the city, but it also has a a restaurant, named Renilde, led by chef Jim de Jong, beautifully situated in a green oasis.
 And all of this in the heart of Rotterdam!More about Restaurant Renilde

 The Depot is a workplace.
 Who works in the Depot?

 Objects cannot be moved without that being recorded

 The entire collection in a single building

 On 22 November, Maya and Irina, Shirt Symphony Collection were married in Depot Boijmans Van Beuningen, with no fewer than forty pupils from Rotterdam’s Mariaschool as witnesses.
 After the festive wedding ceremony, the pupils set to work making the official announcement card.
 The happy couple have taken up residence in the atrium, H01.02.